GedasFX/magic-sorting-system/README.md

 ## Creating an Item Receiver

-An "item receiver" is just an [item frame](https://minecraft.gamepedia.com/Item_Frame) that contains a special item which represents one of the [39 groups](#groups).
+An "item receiver" is just an [item frame](https://minecraft.gamepedia.com/Item_Frame) that contains a special item which represents one of the [40 groups](#groups).
 Then, all items to be sorted within that group will teleport to the item frame.
 What happens then?
 Well, it's actually entirely up to you!
 But the most common thing is to simply place a [hopper](https://minecraft.gamepedia.com/Hopper) underneath the item frame, and route that to a nearby chest.
 Example:

 ![Single Chest Receiver](https://pixlcore.com/software/mss/screenshots/single-chest.png)

 In this example, the item frame contains a [block of cobblestone](https://minecraft.gamepedia.com/Cobblestone), which is the item representing the [Stone](#stone) group, so all stone items will be routed here.
 They'll teleport to the item frame, drop into hopper and be delivered to the chest.

 **Tip:** Make sure you shift-click on the chest when placing the hopper, so it directs the output accordingly.
 By default hoppers drop straight down.

+**Tip:** Place the item frames directly on top of the hoppers.
+This helps to ensure the items don't fall to random areas, missing the hopper mouth.

 ### Multiple Chests